Kharganatyn khiid

 There are visible traces of the temple such as a base of 1 building, located south of 3 – 4 buildings that occupy an area north of the temple.
 Also there are two circular stone rims circling the bases of felt gers.
 These bases do not have flat surfaces but instead are slightly convexed in some or sunk elsewhere.
 Locals say that the smaller biuldings of Kharganatiin Soyonii Temple were built with bricks that were made of mud.
 In 1950, these smaller buildings were demolished and the materials were used in construction of the brigade centre’s buildings and fences.
 The bricks measure around 20 x 35 cm. and look handmade, judged by their rough design.
 The size of these bricks does not match with the modern brick standard.
 Furthermore, during the occupancy of the brigade centre, the site was also used as a landfill by the residents.
 Although these residuals are now disintegrating, the site is still unclean.
 To the west of the temple is a moldering owoo which was worshiped by the monks during Tsagaan Sar Festival.
 The locals believe that the temple Khar Soynii is an extension of the Sagsain Goliin temple.
 These days only a few residents of Khar Soyon Tribe are familiar with the temple Khar Soynii.

-Date of founding the monastery/temple :
+Date of establishment of the monastery/temple :

 Date of closing and destroying the monastery :